A feast of learning, exploring and connecting: Congress 2025 wrap-up

 The interview took place just before Dr Cho took to the stage to talk about "Byte into the future: Artificial Intelligence's role in modern dental care" which addressed both the challenges and the road to successful integration of AI into dentistry.

-Another international keynote speaker, Dr Hom-Lay Wang stepped up to the stage, his presentation concentrating on the kink between restorative designs and peri-implant diseases, with a particular focus on three key topics.
+Dr Hom-Lay Wang, another member of the international keynote speaker roster, then presented a session which concentrated on the link between restorative designs and peri-implant diseases, with a particular focus on three key topics.

 (1) Supracrestal tissue attachment/adhesion around natural teeth or implants